Marina Diamandis: Public image and personal life

 Diamandis dated Jack Patterson of electronic music group Clean Bandit for five years before splitting in 2020.
+Diamandis is currently in a relationship with actor and model Finn Harry.

 Social and political views

 Diamandis has frequently been an advocate of feminism and equal gender rights, sharing her social views in music, interviews and on social media.
-She had been named "the sound of feminism" in Nylon magazine.
+She was named "the sound of feminism" in Nylon magazine.
 The singer has been critical of traditional gender roles and societal prejudice towards women in general, as well as in the pop landscape and music industry.
 Her second album, Electra Heart, explored the feminine psyche and the ways women are embodied in American cultural stereotypes, with the track "Sex Yeah" often described as a "feminist statement".
-A few years later, Diamandis decided to work with an all-female team on her fifth studio album, Ancient Dreams in a Modern Land, in order to produce a longer feminist narrative.
+A few years later, Diamandis decided to work with an all-female team on her fifth studio album, Ancient Dreams in a Modern Land, in order to produce a broader feminist narrative.
 She explained that "this story can only be told by women".

 In 2020, Diamandis started speaking openly about growing out her grey hair on Instagram to challenge unhealthy beauty standards.
 "I started getting silver / grey hairs around 15 years old.
 I've been dyeing my hair since I was 22 because I literally thought I had no other option.
 Grey equalled old to me – something most women are told is a bad, bad thing.
 Anything that symbolised this simply HAD to be covered!".